kapoorlakshya/screen-recorder/README.md

 @recorder.stop
 ```

-Linux and macOS users can optionally provide a display or input device number as
+Linux and macOS users can optionally provide a display or input device number.
-`input: ':99'`.
-Default is `:0` on Linux and `1` on macOS.

-Run command `echo $DISPLAY` on Linux and `ffmpeg -f avfoundation -list_devices true -i ""` on macOS to get a list of available
-inputs.
+Read more about it in the wiki [here](https://github.com/kapoorlakshya/screen-recorder/wiki/Input-Values).

 #### Record Application Window (Microsoft Windows only)